by appointment on WASE

 At Princeton, Lew-Williams is affiliated faculty in the Program in American Studies, the Program in Gender and Sexuality Studies, and Asian American/Diaspora Studies.
 She is also a core member of the Princeton Migration Lab.

 Lew-Williams earned her A.B. from Brown University and Ph.D. in history from Stanford University.
 She has held fellowships from the Harry Frank Guggenheim Foundation, Andrew W. Mellon Foundation, the Woodrow Wilson Fellowship Foundation, the American Council of Learned Societies, and the George P. Shultz Fellowship in Canadian Studies.
 She has been in residence at UW-Madison’s Institute for Research in the Humanities and the Institute for Advanced Study.
 Before coming to Princeton in 2014, she was an ACLS New Faculty Fellow at Northwestern University appointed in History and Asian American Studies.

-Her teaching interests include Asian American studies, migration, ethnic studies, violence, and the history of the U.S. West.
+Her teaching interests include Asian American studies, ethnic studies, migration & borders, gender & sexuality, violence, and the history of the U.S. West.